davecverano/Word_Occurences_Scrapper/README.md

 ### Task

-Try ruby and create a word occurence tool for webpages
+Try and learn ruby by creating a word occurence tool for webpages